 The Company is a network marketing company that sells a wide range of weight management products, nutritional supplements and personal care products within one industry segment as defined under the FASB ASC Topic 280, Segment Reporting.
-The Company's products are manufactured by third party providers, in the Company's Suzhou China facility, and in its recently acquired manufacturing facility located in Lake Forest, California, and then are sold to independent distributors who sell Herbalife products to retail consumers or other distributors.
+The Company's products are manufactured by third party providers and by the Company in its Suzhou, China facility and in its manufacturing facility located in Lake Forest, California, and then are sold to independent distributors who sell Herbalife products to retail consumers or other distributors.
 Revenues reflect sales of products to distributors based on the distributors' geographic location.

-The Company sells products in 72 countries throughout the world and is organized and managed by geographic regions.
+The Company sells products in 74 countries throughout the world and is organized and managed by geographic regions.
 The Company aggregates its operating segments, excluding China, into one reporting segment, or the Primary Reporting Segment, as management believes that the Company's operating segments have similar operating characteristics and similar long term operating performance.
-In making this determination, management believes that the company is operating segments are similar product sold, the product sold, the product sold, the product sold, the nature of the regulatory environment.
+In making this determination, management believes that the operating segments are similar in the nature of the products sold, the product acquisition process, the types of customers to whom products are sold, the methods used to distribute the products, and the nature of the regulatory environment.
 China has been identified as a separate reporting segment as it does not meet the criteria for aggregation.
+The operating information for the Primary Reporting Segment and China, and sales by product line are as follows: